mojzesz/arcade-game/README.md

 ## How To Run The Game

-🁤 Download the repository <br />
+🁤 Download the repository. <br />
-🁥 Unzip the files <br />
+🁥 Unzip the files. <br />
-🁦 Open the /index.html/
+🁦 Open the /index.html/.

 ## Control Buttons